hyvonhan/Kyykka-Data-API/meetings.md

 ### Action points
 *List here the actions points discussed with assistants*

-* remove extra stuff from the GitHub code page
+* remove extra stuff from the GitHub code page DONE
 * write about why people from uni would want to use the app (overview)
 * advertise your API more (overview)
 * focus more on the how the API is used and make things more simple (main concepts)